Symptoms of food poisoning. Treatment of food poisoning at home - the best remedies

 Temperature

-An invariable symptom when toxins and poisons enter the blood is an increase in temperature.
-In this state, metabolism begins to accelerate, microcirculation improves, blood vessels expand.
-In this way, the body tries to kill pathogenic microbes, creating unfavorable conditions for them.
-At the same time, a person becomes covered with sticky sweat, feels dizzy.
+An invariable symptom when toxins or poisons enter the blood is an increase in temperature.
+In this state, metabolism begins to accelerate, microcirculation improves, and blood vessels dilate.
+In this way, the body tries to kill pathogenic microbes, creating conditions unfavorable for them.
+The person becomes covered in sticky sweat and feels dizzy.

 The temperature rises gradually, slowly bringing the person to a feverish state.
-The fastest rate increases with food poisoning.
+The rate increases most quickly with food poisoning.
 If the thermometer shows less than 38.5 degrees, nothing needs to be done.
-The fever can last from 1 to 5 days.
-If the temperature rises above 39 degrees, lasts more than a day, it is necessary to take an antipyretic.
+Fever can last from 1 to 5 days.
+If the temperature rises above 39 degrees and lasts more than a day, you must take an antipyretic drug.

-How long does it take for poisoning to show up?
+How long does it take for poisoning to appear?

-The rate at which symptoms appear depends on the type of harmful substance and its dosage.
-If a person has eaten toxic mushrooms, for example, fly agaric, galerina, complete absorption occurs after at least 4 hours, after which the first sign appears - diarrhea.
-Less time for the manifestation of symptoms is spent when a large amount of sleeping pills, for example, Zolpidem, is ingested - from 30 minutes to 2 hours.
-With food poisoning, the main symptoms appear within a day, the first - in the period from 1 to 6 hours.
+The speed at which symptoms appear depends on the type of harmful substance and its dosage.
+If a person has eaten toxic mushrooms, for example, fly agaric, galerina, complete absorption occurs after at least 4 hours, after which the first symptom appears - diarrhea.
+It takes less time for symptoms to appear when a large amount of sleeping pills, for example, Zolpidem, enters the body - from 30 minutes to 2 hours.
+In case of food poisoning, the main symptoms appear within 24 hours, the first symptoms appear in the period from 1 to 6 hours.

 Dizziness

-The symptom does not have any pronounced features, is not decisive in the diagnosis.
-Dizziness during poisoning can persist throughout the illness, aggravated by a change in body position.
-The symptom has a non-systemic character, the severity depends on many factors.
+The symptom does not have any pronounced features and is not decisive for diagnosis.
+Dizziness during poisoning can persist throughout the entire illness, intensifying with changes in body position.
+The symptom is non-systemic in nature, its severity depends on many factors.
 If a person has lesions of the vestibular apparatus, dizziness may remain even after the consequences of the disease have been eliminated.

 Symptoms of mushroom poisoning

-For a person, pale grebe, fiber, cobweb, pig, false mushrooms are especially dangerous.
+Particularly dangerous for humans are the pale toadstool, fiberweed, cobweb, pigweed, and false honey mushrooms.
 Symptoms appear 1.5-2 hours after consumption.
-Diarrhea occurs, then the condition returns to normal for a while, after 2-3 days yellowing of the skin and mucous membranes occurs.
-At the same time, the hands become cold, the temperature rises.
-Specific symptoms of mushroom poisoning of certain types:
+Diarrhea occurs, then the condition normalizes for a while; after 2-3 days, yellowing of the skin and mucous membranes occurs.
+At the same time, your hands become cold and your temperature rises.
+Specific symptoms for poisoning with certain types of mushrooms:

-• Pale grebe causes convulsions, abdominal pain, very large stools, heart failure, coma.
+• Toadstool causes cramps, abdominal pain, very large stools, heart failure, and coma.

-• Talkers, red fly agaric lead to constriction of the pupils, lacrimation, slow heartbeat, shortness of breath, bronchial spasms, hallucinations.
+• Talkers and red fly agaric lead to constriction of the pupils, lacrimation, slow heartbeat, shortness of breath, bronchoconvulsions, and hallucinations.

-• Other types of fly agaric (panther, smelly), false mushrooms cause delirium, severe hallucinations.
+• Other types of fly agaric (panther, stinking), false mushrooms cause delirium and severe hallucinations.

-• Morels lead to convulsions, loss of consciousness, toxic liver damage, manifested by yellowness of the skin.
+• Morels lead to convulsions, loss of consciousness, toxic damage to the liver, expressed by yellowing of the skin.

-In our country, oxygen oxide intoxication is very common, often leading to death.
-There are many sources of danger, starting with stoves in private homes and ending with all kinds of burners and heating appliances.
+Oxygen oxide intoxication is very common in our country, often leading to death.
+There are many sources of danger, starting with stoves in private homes and ending with all kinds of burners and heating devices.
 Signs of gas poisoning in adults:

-1. At the first degree, general weakness, headache, vomiting, spasms are manifested.
-This is how the brain responds to oxygen starvation.
+1. In the first degree, general weakness, headache, vomiting, and cramps appear.
+This is how the brain reacts to oxygen starvation.

-2. With an average degree, these symptoms of poisoning intensify, in addition to them, there is a disorder of vision, hearing, and confusion.
-Due to the lack of oxygen, increased cardiac activity begins, chest pains appear, and a heart attack is possible.
-Lung function is impaired, as a result of which shallow breathing appears.
+2. At moderate degrees, these symptoms of poisoning intensify; in addition, visual impairment, hearing loss, and confusion are observed.
+Due to a lack of oxygen, increased cardiac activity begins, chest pain appears, and a heart attack is possible.
+Lung function is impaired, resulting in shallow breathing.

-3. Severe degree is characterized by trophic disorders of the skin, acute renal failure, respiratory arrest.
-Cerebral edema, coma develops.
-Areas of skin with poor circulation become whitish.
+3. Severe degrees are characterized by trophic skin disorders, acute renal failure, and respiratory arrest.
+Cerebral edema and coma develop.
+Areas of skin with poor blood circulation become whitish.

 Signs of food poisoning

-The disorder often occurs when eating poor-quality food, products that are expired or stored in violation of sanitary standards.
-The severity of symptoms depends on the amount of toxins in the food eaten.
+The disorder often occurs when eating low-quality food, products that are expired or stored in violation of sanitary standards.
+The severity of symptoms depends on the amount of toxins eaten.
 Signs may differ in adults and children.

 Symptoms in adults

-Food poisoning is characterized by a short incubation period.
+Foodborne illness is characterized by a short incubation period.
 The first manifestations can begin within 30 minutes.
-Common signs of food poisoning in adults include:
+Common signs of food poisoning in adults:

 • painful nausea;